 The guarantee shall be the first demand and irrevocable guarantee.

+The collaterals for the fulfilment of obligations must be increased at the latest within 5 working days of the date of the request by the TSO pursuant to paragraph 144.

 The period of validity of the collaterals for the fulfilment of obligations provided by a Network User cannot be less than two months after expiration of the booked capacaity products.